-Secondly, we are ignorant about the implications of waste.
+Secondly, we are ignorant about the issues of waste.

-Many of us are only aware what is involved in the consumption stage of goods, without knowing what it took to produce those goods, or what happens when they get disposed of.
-We take for granted the world will always be around, not knowing our resources are being rapidly depleted as we speak, or the harm we are inflicting to our world today.
+Many of us are only aware what is involved in the consumption stage of goods, without knowing what it took to produce those goods or what happens when they are thrown away.
+We take for granted that the world will always be around, not knowing our resources are being rapidly depleted as we speak, or the harm we are inflicting on our world.

-At one point in the past, I was one of these people too.
-Reckless shopping, buying clothes which I thought I might wear but would eventually not wear, throwing out clothes which I had never worn before, then repeating the cycle all over again.
+I was once one of these people too.
+Reckless shopping, buying clothes that I thought I might wear but would eventually not wear, throwing out clothes that I had never worn before, and then repeating the cycle all over again.
+This is part of the materialistic culture in my country.
 It would be a matter of time before I realized how wasteful this behavior was and how it could be prevented by being conscious of my consumption in the first place.

 In today’s guide, I’ll be sharing tips on how to prevent waste.
 These tips apply to all of us, regardless of who we are, what we do, and where we live.
 Because no matter we are from, there is always something we can to do help prevent waste.